 The classical method of linking natural products to their cellular targets is forward chemical proteomics, whereby the natural product is either fluorescently/radioactively labelled and used to identify binding partners on a 2D protein gel, or is immobilised onto a solid support and used to "pull-down" binding partners from entire proteomes.
 This approach was first used in 1965 to identify a previously undescribed 57 kDa protein binding partner for the cytotoxic natural product colchicine.
 This protein was later shown to be the subunit of microtubules and was named "tubulin".
 Subsequently, forward chemical proteomics has been used to identify cellular targets for numerous other natural products, including the immunosuppressants cyclosporin and FK506, the cytotoxins didemnin B and halichondrin B, the antibiotics fumagillin and myriocin, and many others.

-Protein concentrations in a cell typically vary over several orders of magnitude, so it is common to isolate the most abundant rather than the most avid binding partners when using forward chemical proteomics.
+However, protein concentrations in a cell typically vary over several orders of magnitude, so it is common to isolate the most abundant rather than the most avid binding partners when using forward chemical proteomics.
 This can be problematic for proteins that are expressed in extremely low concentrations at any given time in a cell.
 Reverse chemical proteomics addresses this problem by creating a physical link between each protein and its encoding gene.
 Using this so-called "genotype–phenotype link", low-copy-number proteins that are recovered using a natural product affinity support can be replicated using the attached gene and subjected to subsequent pull-down experiments.
 This iterative approach results in amplification of weak signals (low copy-number proteins) and therefore allows the most avid binding partner to be identified.

 The most common method of creating a genotype–phenotype link is phage display, whereby foreign DNA is inserted into the gene that encodes the phage coat protein.
 When such a phage infects its bacterial host and reproduces, the protein encoded by the foreign DNA is fused to the phage coat protein, resulting in each phage particle "displaying" a different foreign protein on its surface.
 In most cases, the fusion of proteins does not destroy the infectivity of the phages, and the foreign proteins behave as if they were free in solution.